by ProcureDeskLast Updated : Apr-21-2020

 The second aspect of that is to have detailed project budgets so that you can easily track spending against different cost elements and take corrective action where required.

-Second, you should reduce your unit cost for product and services
+Second, you should reduce your unit cost for products and services

 You can look at your past purchasing history and see if you can negotiate better rates for the materials you purchase frequently.
 Even if you can negotiate a 5% reduction, that is a straight increase in your profit margins.